travelleyj/Gameshop/README.md

 # GameShop
-GameShop is a website which allows users to login and view and purchase games.
+GameShop is a website which allows users to login and view and purchase games for cheap.

 ## Purpose of webpages